katysill/flood-detection/README.md

 ### 1. Notebook name: final_calculating_spectral_indices.ipynb

 This notebook calculates spectral indices including the normalized difference water index (NDWI), morphological shadow index (MSI), normalized difference vegetation index (NDVI), and morphological building index (MBI).
-The notebook combines these four indices into a resulting threshold map with identified areas of flood, shadow, vegetation and buildings.
-Additionally the accuracy score and confusion matrix are calcaulted using a reference data set.
-The notebook writes out each of the individual spectral indices as a geoTIFF to a specified outputs folder.
-In addition to index calculations, the notebook also defines masks for each index based on user defined thresholds.
+In addition to index calculations, the notebook also defines masks for each index based on user defined thresholds.The notebook combines these four masks into a resulting threshold map with identified areas of flood, shadow, vegetation and buildings.
+Additionally the accuracy score and confusion matrix are calculated using a reference data set.

+#### outputs
+Output rasters (geoTIFF format) will be placed into  "../final_outputs/raster_files/" directory located within the imagery directory.
+This directory is created within the notebook.
+The notebook writes out each of the individual spectral indices as a geoTIFF to the specified outputs folder.
 Each mask and the combined thresholded map is also written out as a geoTIFF.

-The confusion matrix is also output as a CSV file.
+Thresholding results are places in a "../final_outputs/threshold/" directory located within the imagery directory.
+The thresholded map is written out as a geoTIFF.
+The confusion matrix is output as a CSV file.

 ### 2. Notebook name: explorations_calculating_spectral_indices.ipynb

 In addition to the summary described above for the final notebook, the explorations notebook includes additional experimentation and exploration with different formulations and analyses of NDWI and MSI.
 The explorations notebook includes additional plots and visualizations compared with the final version.

+#### outputs
+Output rasters (geoTIFF format) will be placed into an "../explorations_outputs/raster_files/" directory located within the imagery directory.
+This directory is created within the notebook.

 ### customizable parameters